markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part2/index.md

 # Browse to themes\PaperMod and delete the .git directory
 ```

 Now open the `config.toml` file, set the theme as PaperMod and save the file.
-Note, here you can change the title of the site to something that appropriate to you.
+Note, here you can change the title of the site to something that is appropriate to you.
 See below:

 ```terminal
 baseURL = "http://example.org/"